Selfs Point Sewer Transformation Project

 As part of our commitment to investing in new sewage infrastructure to cater for Hobart’s future growth, we are delivering one of our most significant projects to date.

-Fixing leaks, supporting healthy rivers, and securing Tasmania’s water future - Our Price and Service Plan delivers for generations to come
+A healthier environment, greater control of bills and securing Tasmania's water future.
+Our fifth Price and Service Plan proposal delivers for generations to come.

 What are our TasWater teams working on to improve water and sewerage services across our beautiful island state?
 Check out the Capital Projects below.